codefellows-seattle-javascript-401d21/28-routing-and-testing/lab-karen/README.md

-## Lab 28-routing-and-testing
+## Lab 29-component-composition

-This project creates an app with React components and routing that incorporates front-end testing according to the following structure
+This project creates an app with React components and routing that incorporates front-end testing according to the following structure.
 ```
 App
   Landing
   Dashboard
    NoteCreateForm
    NoteList
      NoteItem
+       NoteUpdateForm
 ```

 **App component**